mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 By 2019, I started doing all development with VS Code and Remote SSH, which mostly works but is unusual enough to cause issues occasionally.

+Then, two changes happened in the last year:

-At this point, most of the software I want is available on Linux, and I'm growing frustrated with Microsoft's increasingly invasive telemetry and ads in Windows, so I'm ready to switch to Linux.
+1. I realized that virtually all of the software I want is available on Linux.
+I'm growing frustrated with Microsoft's increasingly invasive telemetry and ads in Windows, so I'm ready to switch to Linux.

-Ever since I discovered [per-project environments in Nix](/notes/nix-dev-environment/), I've stopped using per-project VMs, and I do all of my development in a single Debian VM with Nix installed.
+1. Ever since I discovered [per-project environments in Nix](/notes/nix-dev-environment/), I've stopped using per-project VMs, and I do all of my development in a single Debian VM with Nix installed.

-I realized that these two changes mean I no longer need a VM server or a Windows desktop.
-I'm going to try to go all-in on NixOS with a single desktop, as I've been enjoying NixOS on [my Framework 13 laptop](/retrospectives/2024/09/#making-nixos--framework-13-amd-7040-my-daily-driver) for the past few months.
+These two changes mean I no longer need a VM server or a Windows desktop.
+I'm going to consolidate down to a single desktop running Linux with NixOS, as I've been enjoying NixOS on [my Framework 13 laptop](/retrospectives/2024/09/#making-nixos--framework-13-amd-7040-my-daily-driver) for the past few months.

-I convinced myself that I'm making an economically responsible choice by reducing two machines to one, which was also how I justified somewhat overspending on my new system:
+I'm making an economically responsible choice by reducing two machines to one, which was how I rationalized overspending on my new system:

 | Component   | Old Desktop                    | New Desktop                           |
 | ----------- | ------------------------------ | ------------------------------------- |